Martin F. Tanahey

 Martin F. Tanahey (1874 – May 20, 1930) was an American politician who was the alderman of New York City's 1st district from 1922 to his death in 1930.
 A Democrat, he served much of the Lower East Side and Financial District in Manhattan.

-Born in the Lower East Side, Tanahey was a member of the Tammany Hall political machine, serving under boss Thomas Foley and holding appointed posts in the early 20th century before becoming alderman.
+Born on the Lower East Side, Tanahey was a member of the Tammany Hall political machine, serving under boss Tom Foley and holding appointed posts in the early 20th century before becoming alderman.
 Popular but in poor health, Tanahey was considered a possible Tammany leader of the 1st district after Foley's 1925 death but yielded to colleague Peter J. Hamill.
 He and Hamill would continue to be a part of local politics until Hamill died in January 1930; Tanahey himself would die of pneumonia in May.
 A playground was named in Tanahey's honor in 1952.

 Early life and career

-Martin F. Tanahey was born in the Lower East Side in 1874.
-At the time, Tammany Hall was a political machine that catered to the working class, especially Irish immigrants.
-Its leader in Lower Manhattan, Thomas "Tom" Foley, held picnics for lower- and working-class families, and had helped the young Al Smith with his political career.
-Tanahey was another attaché of Foley, and was popular with gamblers of the Lower East Side, who organized the "second annual coaching party of the Martin F. Tanahey Association" in 1900.
+Martin F. Tanahey was born on the Lower East Side in 1874.
+By the end of the 19th century, Tanahey was attached to local political boss Tom Foley, who was also helping the young Al Smith with his political career.
+Foley was the local leader of the Tammany Hall political machine that catered to the working class, especially Irish immigrants, and held picnics for lower- and working-class families.
+Tanahey himself was popular enough with gamblers of the Lower East Side for them to organize the "second annual coaching party of the Martin F. Tanahey Association" in 1900.

 Tanahey began serving office around 1908, as chief clerk of the New York State Labor Department and later an assistant government appraiser in President Woodrow Wilson's administration.
 The latter appointment, which earned $3,500 ($ in 2021) a year, was one of eight such positions deemed "choice morsels of patronage" by the New York Herald.
 Prior to the early 1920s, Tanahey and Foley were in New York County's 2nd Assembly district; after reapportionment, the 2nd district was merged into the 1st district.